mennovanslooten/mockqa/README.md

 ## Writing tests

-Tests are written in a special MockQA format, designed for simplicity and readability.
+Tests are written in a special format designed for simplicity and readability.
 This is best illustrated with an example:

     # This is a commment.
 Comments and empty lines are ignored

     # Every line is a command.
 Commands have an action and a target.
     # [action]        [target]

-    click             #some-id
+    click             #my-button

     # Some actions require an extra argument
     # [action]        [target]         [argument]

-    type              #some-input      Hello, world.
+    type              #my-input        Hello, world.

     # Actions, targets and arguments are separated by 2 or more spaces.
     # I recommend at least 4 for optimal readability.